Johnlon/spam-1/README.md

 ### Propagation Delays

-One might at this point ask a question "what limits the speed of a CPU".
-In most circuits the speed limit probably comes down to the documented timing limitations, including propagation delays, of the components you've used, but might also also depend on concerns such as capacitance (or even inductance) damping out or creating higher frequency signals.
-I haven't the experience to say the extent of the role that capacitance and inductance play in limiting home brew CPU speeds; CPU's that run 10MHz or less.
-My instincts tell me that capacitance and inductance are unlikely to be a huge concern unless attempting to run at higher frequencies and in any case these factors will probably by highly dependent on the specific layout of ones CPU.
+One might at this point ask a question "what limits the speed of a CPU?".
+In most circuits the speed limit probably comes down to the well documented timing limitations of the components you've chosen to use.
+To be fair factors such as capacitance, or even inductance, damping out or creating higher frequency signals might complicate tbings but I haven't the experience to say the extent of the role that capacitance and inductance play in limiting home brew CPU speeds; CPU's that run 10MHz or less.
+My instincts tell me that capacitance and inductance are unlikely to be a huge concern unless attempting to run at higher frequencies and in any case these factors would probably by highly dependent on the specific layout of ones CPU.

-We know that running a home brew CPU in the 1MHz-5MHz range is entirely feasible and it's easy to find folk doing this, such as Warren Toomey and his [CSCvon8](https://github.com/DoctorWkt/CSCvon8/blob/master/Docs/CSCvon8_design.md).
+In any case we know that running a home brew CPU in the 1MHz-5MHz range is entirely feasible and it's easy to find folk doing this, such as Warren Toomey and his [CSCvon8](https://github.com/DoctorWkt/CSCvon8/blob/master/Docs/CSCvon8_design.md).

 Why not faster?